cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

   abortTransactionUnless(timeoutTimestamp <= currentTimestamp())
   // validate Height?

-  let found : bool = False
+  let found : bool = false
   let err : error = nil
   let usedSequences: [] uint64 : []

+  for msg in msgs {
     // The messages should have already been signed by the icaOwnerAccount before calling SendTx.
-  // The signatures will be later on verified by the hostAccount before its execution. for msg in msgs {
+    // Thus at this point we can already verify the signatures.
+Alternative implementation can verify the
+    // signatures in the host chain.
+    err=AuthenticateTx(msg, icaOwnerAccount)
+    abortTransactionUnless(err!=nil)
-    // In case RegisterInterchainAccount is used, we need to execute controller logic when sending the packet.
+    // In case RegisterInterchainAccount is used, we need to execute controller logic when sending the packet. if (msg == RegisterInterchainAccount){
-    // Actually do we need it here or we can go for it directly during onAck? if (msg == RegisterInterchainAccount){
       // We can support at max one registration message per Tx
-      // Well if we want to support multiple registration message we could set hostAccountNumber as [] abortTransactionUnless(!found)
+      // Well if we want to support multiple registration message we could set hostAccountNumber as []
+      // Cant'see the benefit.
+      abortTransactionUnless(!found)
       abortTransactionUnless(hostAccountNumber > 0)
       (usedSequences,err) = RegisterInterchainAccount(sourcePort, sourceChannel, channel.counterpartyPortID,channel.counterpartyChannelID, icaAccountOwner,hostAccountNumber)
       abortTransactionUnless(err!=nil)
-      found = True
+      found = true
       // Pre-Initialize the mapping in state with the keys and an empty string for now.
 Then we will fulfilll the hostAccount during onAck callback for seq in usedSequences{
         hostAccounts[sourceChannel][icaOwnerAccount][seq] = "";